IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-Zooming into the **two adjacent water bodies** below, we see that it is Bedok Reservoir and an unnamed water body.
+Zooming into the **two adjacent water bodies** below, we see that it is Bedok Reservoir and Tampines Quarry (unnamed water body right beside Bedok Reservoir).

 ![19](images/19.png)